patty345/news-for-you/README.md

 ## Project Summary

 This is a website for reading news articles.
 News articles will be housed on the website.
-Then as a user you can create an account, and subscribe to view all of the articles.
-There will also be publisher accounts that can be created, so that publishers can add new news articles to the website.
+Then as a user you can create an account, and view all of the articles.

 ## Developers